Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: Introduction

-In this work, inspired by classical DSMs and deepDSMs \cite{2020GuoJiang,2021JiangLiGuo}, we propose a novel workflow that incorporates a learnable PDE solver as a module within the NN architecture.
-In particular, the boundary data will first pass through an auto-differentiable elliptic PDE solver associated with a fractional-order Laplace-Beltrami (fLB) operator, whose orders ($\gamma$) are learnable parameters.
-We demonstrate that this learnable fLB operator can enhance the energy of high-frequency modes of the signal, leading to improved reconstruction quality.
-In conventional approaches, these orders are hyperparameters empirically determined and fixed in every scenario in an ad-hoc manner, usually resulting in suboptimal $\gamma$ values.
-In our approach, these hyperparameters are instead learned optimally from data through the auto-differentiable PDE solver.
+In this work, we propose a novel workflow that incorporates a learnable PDE solver as a module within an OpL architecture.
+The solver contains two key operators: one is a fractional-order Laplace-Beltrami (fLB) operator with learnable orders ($\gamma$), treated as a parameterization of preconditioners for the boundary data, and the other one is an extension operator of the boundary data to the whole domain.
+Conventionally, these fractional orders are hyperparameters empirically determined and fixed in every scenario in an ad-hoc manner.
+In our approach, they are instead learned optimally in a ``solver-in-the-loop'' manner through the auto-differentiable PDE solver.
+The entire solver can be also understood as a data-feature generation mechanism, where the feature dimension is much larger than the input data dimension, as shown in Fig. \ref{fig:outlne}.
+The features are subsequently mapped to the reconstructed images through NNs.
+We name the resulting method $\gamma$-deepDSM.

-Fractional orders can enhance the expressive power of conventional differential operators.
-Recovering fractional orders has been widely studied as inverse problems, see \cite{2021JinZhou,2022JingYamamoto} for example, and how to leverage them in a data-driven fashion has obtained considerable research attention, see \cite{2022GuoWuYuZhou,2019PangLuKarniadakis}, for instance.
-However, the methodology proposed in this work differs significantly from those in the literature, in that the fractional orders are treated as learnable hyperparameters within the OpL models.
+Recovering fractional orders has been widely studied in inverse problems, see \cite{2021JinZhou,2022JingYamamoto} for example, and how to leverage them in a data-driven fashion has obtained considerable research attention, see \cite{2022GuoWuYuZhou,2019PangLuKarniadakis} for instance.
+However, the methodology here conceptually differs from those in the literature, in that the fractional orders are treated as learnables for adjusting preconditioners of the OpL models.
 In this sense, it shares a conceptual similarity with those learning regularization parameters, see \cite{2021AfkhamChungChung} for instance.

-In our approach, the learnable PDE solver, particularly FEM, serves as a data-feature generation mechanism, where the feature dimension is much larger than the input data dimension, as shown in Figure \ref{fig:outlne}; the generated features are subsequently mapped to the reconstructions through NNs.
-We name the resulting method $\gamma$-deepDSM, and its outline is shown in Figure \ref{fig:outlne}.